geomagpy/MARTAS/README.md

 #### 10.1.5 ObsDAQ / PalmAcq
 Having set up MARTAS, but before logging data, make sure to have the right settings for Palmacq and ObsDAQ.
 1) Use palmacq.py -h  and obsdaq.py -h for further information.
 These two scripts can be used to make settings easily by editing, but it is recommended not to edit beyond " # please don't edit beyond this line "
-2) This step is optional: obsdaqinit_without_conf_file.sh can be used to test the initialization of PalmAcq and ObsDAQ. (edit to set MARTAS dir) Final settings should be written into obsdaq.cfg.
+2) This step is optional: use obsdaqinit.sh without config file to test the initialization of PalmAcq and ObsDAQ (edit file).
+Final settings should be written into obsdaq.cfg.
-3) edit obsdaqinit.sh (set MARTAS dir and path to obsdaq.cfg) and obsdaq.cfg (needed for initialization)
+3) edit obsdaqinit.sh (set MARTAS dir and path to obsdaq.cfg)
 4) Edit martas.cfg to tell MARTAS where to find obsdaqinit.sh e.g.
       initdir  :  /etc/martas/init/
 5) Add following line to martas.cfg, e.g.: